-All SAEs must be recorded on the SAE Form (Serious Adverse Event) and faxed to the BCTU on 0121 415 9136 immediately and within 24 hours of the PRE-EMPT Pl/research nurse or midwife becoming aware of the event.
-The Principal Investigator (or medically qualified delegate) has to assess and assign seriousness, causality and severity to the SARs/SAEs before reporting.
-In addition all SAEs and SARs must be recorded in the participants' medical records.
+All SAEs must be recorded on the SAE Form (Serious Adverse Event) and faxed to the BCTU on 0121 415 9136 within 24 hours of the research staff becoming aware of the event.
+The Principal Investigator (or other nominated clinician) has to assess and assign seriousness, causality and expectedness to the SAE before reporting.
+All SAEs must be forwarded to the sponsor for review and assessment.